Staining & Finishing Stair Treads

 Experiment first.
 Don’t assume stains out of the can will be exactly as shown, especially water based stains.
 Sometimes you have to dilute the stain and sometimes you need two coats, so stain a small sample AND apply the intended clear coat FIRST to see if you get the shade you are after.
 ONLY then proceed with the real stuff.

 Brush or wipe on the stain, moving quickly across the surface.
-If it is an open pore wood like ash or oak it is important to go cross-grain and work the stain into the pores.
+I prefer a pad applicator as it allows for a speedy application over large flat surfaces…. speed is essential with waterbased stains otherwise you end up with “lap” lines.
+If it is an open pore wood like ash or oak it is important to go cross-grain to work the stain into the pores.
 To finish use a clean cloth rubbing WITH the grain to remove all the excess.
 No stain should puddle on the surface.

 Let the stain dry as per the instruction and re-apply if you need to darken further.